- Lab

 Command-line & IDE Experience: Learners should be able to run commands in the Terminal, including Laravel artisan commands, and be comfortable using an IDE or text editor to work with project files.

-folder.
-For instance, the final code for Step 1 is available in the__solution/code/Step01
+code: The final code for each step is stored in the__solution/codefolder.
+For instance, the final code for Step 1 is available in the__solution/code/Step01directory. -

 -